Stavooo/Gelber_etal_2023_frag/README.md

 -   `data-raw/` – Contains raw model simulation data used to generate figures.
 Each dataset includes corresponding model parameters.
 -   `Model/` – Contains source code for running simulations, along with R scripts for executing the model locally or on a computing cluster.
 -   `R/` – R scripts for generating figures from raw data.
--   `Model/outputs/` – Model output files, including general and sample-scale output files for each model repetition as well as separate files for the model's static and varying parameters.

-A single file storing the model's static parameters.

-A single file storing the model's varying parameters.

 ## How to reproduce the figures